OtavioBernardes/clean-ts-api/README.md

 ## :question: About

-Product-Api is a back-end application made with NodeJS.</br> I developed this app to apply the new things that I learned, like microservices and clean architecture.
+Product-Api is a back-end application made with NodeJS.</br> I developed this app to apply the new things that I learned, like typescript and clean architecture.

 ## :gear: Technologies